Nazem Kadri: Colorado Avalanche (2019–2022)

-As a result of his strong player throughout the final season of his contract, there was considerable discussion around Kadri's next contract, with many speculating that he would be too expensive for the Avalanche to re-sign under the salary cap.
+As a result of his strong play throughout the final season of his contract, there was considerable discussion around Kadri's next contract, with many speculating that he would be too expensive for the Avalanche to re-sign under the salary cap.
 Kadri, for his part, said that he desired to return to Colorado, but added "I've shown what my worth is and I'm just looking forward to watching this all develop."

-Calgary Flames
+Calgary Flames (2022–present)

 On August 18, 2022, Kadri signed as a free agent to a seven-year, $49 million contract with the Calgary Flames.
+On November 5, 2025, Kadri played his 1,000th NHL game, becoming the 411th player to reach the mark.

 International play

 Kadri played for Team Ontario at the 2007 Canada Winter Games, where they won a gold medal.
 He first represented Canada at the 2007 Ivan Hlinka Memorial Tournament, where the team finished fourth.
-Kadri was invited to Canada's selection camp for the 2010 World Junior Championships held in Regina, Saskatchewan.
+Kadri was invited to Canada's selection camp for the 2010 World Junior Championships held in Saskatoon and Regina, Saskatchewan.
 After being cut in 2009, Kadri was selected to represent Canada in 2010.
 In Canada's preliminary round game against the United States, Kadri was one of the players selected for the shootout, scoring on goaltender Jack Campbell to help Canada secure the victory.

 During the tournament, Kadri recorded three goals and five assists.
 During the tournament, Kadri attracted attention for his refusal to shake hands with Switzerland's Nino Niederreiter after their semi-final game.
 Kadri did not elaborate on the specifics of what caused his refusal, but did absolve Niederreiter of using an ethnic slur: "Obviously, in big games like that, guys tend to lose their composure a bit, but I didn't take offence to anything he said.
 It was just that I felt like I didn't have to shake his hand."
 Kadri later had second thoughts about his refusal, stating, "I regret it a little bit."
 During the gold medal game against the United States, Kadri had two assists including one on Jordan Eberle's game-tying goal with 1:35 left in the third period.
 However, Canada lost the game in overtime, leaving Kadri and his teammates with the silver medal.